parisba/EO23-Godot/README.md

 ## Contact

-Find me on the Fediverse at https://cloudisland.nz/@parisba and Twitter @parissecretlab
+Find me on the Fediverse at https://cloudisland.nz/@parisba and Twitter @parisba